FM Sitharaman announces scheme to improve socio-economic condition of vulnerable tribes | Law-Order

 This will saturate PVTG families and habitations with basic facilities such as safe housing, clean drinking water and sanitation, improved access to health, education, nutrition, road and telecom connectivity and sustainable livelihood opportunity, she said.

-In the next three years, the Centre will recruit 38,800 teachers and support staff for 749 Eklavya Model Residential Schools servicing 3.5 lakh tribal students, Sitharaman noted.
+In the next three years, the Centre will recruit 38,800 teachers and support staff for 749 Eklavya Model Residential Schools servicing 3.5 lakh tribal students, Sitharaman said.

+The Ministry of Tribal Affairs saw an increase in the budgetary allocations by 47.44 per cent with the finance ministry proposing to earmark Rs 12,461.88 crore for the fiscal 2023-24.

+The finance ministry had allocated Rs 8,451.92 crore for the current fiscal which was later revised and increased to Rs 7,301 crore.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)